commanderMadi/madiArcadeGame/README.md

+# Classic Arcade Game

+### Developed by Ahmed Magdy as part of the Udacity Front-End Nanodegree Program.

 ## How to start the game
 - You can either:
   - Download the zip file by going to this [link](https://github.com/commanderMadi/madiArcadeGame/archive/master.zip), unzip the folder and open index.html in your favorite browser.